 - Station 200 in Chester County, PA

-Williams plans to file its 7(c) application with the Federal Energy Regulatory Commission (FERC) in the fourth quarter of 2020.
-The application will contain a description of the facilities, project need, detailed maps, schedules, and various environmental reports.
+Williams plans to file its 7(c) application with the Federal Energy Regulatory Commission (FERC) in the first quarter of 2021.

 REGIONAL ENERGY ACCESS FAQ